Almost Robinson geometries: Summary of results

+Section \ref{sec:other_sign} discusses the possible generalisations to other metric signatures.
+We have relegated to Appendices \ref{app:proj} and \ref{app:gen_al_Rob} a number of technical formulae that are used in the main text.

+As pointed out earlier, the notion of nearly Robinson structure provides a generalisation of non-shearing congruences of null geodesics from four to higher even dimensions.
+These are intrinsically connected to algebraically special Einstein four-manifolds, and one of the current and future applications of nearly Robinson structures is the construction of higher-dimensional solutions to Einstein's field equations --- see e.g.\ \cite{Mason2010,Alekseevsky2018,Alekseevsky2021,Taghavi-Chabert2021}.
+We have scattered a number of relevant examples throughout the article to illustrate the point: the Kerr--NUT--(A)dS metrics, the Taub--NUT--(A)dS metrics in Examples \ref{exa:KerrNUTAdS} and \ref{exa:F-E_Taub-NUT} respectively, Kundt and Robinson--Trautman metrics as in Example \ref{exa:RT}, and the Myers-Perry metric in Example \ref{exa:MP}, to name but a few.

-We shall provide examples to illustrate some of the algebraic conditions that the intrinsic torsion of an almost Robinson structure can satisfy, focussing essentially on dimensions greater than four.
+We also provide examples to illustrate some of the algebraic conditions that the intrinsic torsion of an almost Robinson structure can satisfy, focussing essentially on dimensions greater than four.
 Considering the rich range of classes of almost Robinson structures, this article does not aim to cover every possible case, but it leaves the construction of almost Robinson structures with prescribed intrinsic torsion as open problems --- see for instance Remark \ref{rem:non-geod}.
 We do not touch on questions related to the curvature of almost Robinson manifolds, these being dealt with in \cite{Taghavi-Chabert2014}.
-Finally, we point out the recent articles \cite{Alekseevsky2018,Alekseevsky2021} whose content overlaps with some aspects of the present article.